 According to Donald, the violent attacks stemmed from a substantial portion of China’s State Council that was afraid of civil war breaking out.
 The nationwide tides seemed to be turning and those in power would certainly not benefit from a freer populous.
 Thus, clamping down forcefully on any kind of dissent was vital to their interests.

 On top of that, the recently declassified cable stated that the 27th Army was called into action that day specifically because of its disregard for anything but orders.
 The troops were “the most reliable and obedient,” Donald explained.

 “27 Army ordered to spare no one,” he wrote.
 “Wounded girl students begged for their lives but were bayoneted.
 A three-year-old girl was injured, but her mother was shot as she went to her aid, as were six others.”

 The diplomat’s sources also told him that “snipers shot many civilians on balconies, street sweepers etc for target practice.”
 The declassified document also claimed that this excessive force continued even after the first wave of killings were completed.

-“1,000 survivors were told they could escape but were then mown down by specially prepared MG (machine gun) positions,” wrote Sir Alan.
+“1,000 survivors were told they could escape but were then mown down by specially prepared MG (machine gun) positions,” wrote Donald.
 “Army ambulances who attempted to give aid were shot up, as was a Sino-Japanese hospital ambulance.”

 “With medical crew dead, wounded driver attempted to ram attackers but was blown to pieces by anti-tank weapon.”